Point Cook - South

 Point Cook - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Point Cook - South has a high level of cultural diversity, with 62.3% speaking a language other than English at home and 60.8% born overseas.
-Christianity is the main religion in this area, comprising 29.9% of its population.
-Hinduism is notably overrepresented, making up 26.9%, compared to Greater Melbourne's average of 15.7%.
+Point Cook - South has a high level of cultural diversity, with 62.3% of its population speaking a language other than English at home and 60.8% born overseas.
+Christianity is the predominant religion in Point Cook - South, accounting for 29.9% of the population.
+Hinduism is notably overrepresented, making up 26.9% compared to the Greater Melbourne average of 15.7%.

 Frequently Asked Questions - Diversity